Kerlingarfjöll – Steaming valleys and surreal landscapes

 Where to stay in Kerlingarfjöll

-There is a variety of places to stay at the Kerlingarfjöll mountain hut & cabins.
-The cabins are nestled in the Ásgarður river valley beside the F-347 mountain road, about 10 kilometres from the main F-35 Kjölur road.
+The resort and cabins are nestled in the Ásgarður valley beside the F-347 mountain road, about 10 kilometres from the main F-35 Kjölur road.
 Once you’ve made it this far into the wilderness, plan to stay at least 2 or 3 nights.
-You’ll want to have enough time to explore the scenery (and some margin in case of really bad weather 😉 )
+You’ll want to have enough time to explore the scenery (and some margin in case of really bad weather…)

-Kerlingarfjöll cabins, Kjölur road, Iceland
+Kerlingarfjöll mountain hut & cabins, Kjölur road, Iceland.

-Kerlingarfjöll mountain hut & cabins.
+The old Kerlingarfjöll mountain hut & cabins before the renovation.

-Ásgarðsá hot pool river
+Ásgarðsá river gorge and hot pool

 But a plastic bag or backpack cover will do the trick.

-Ásgarðsá river and hot pool, Kerlingarfjöll, Kjölur road, Iceland
+Ásgarðsá river and hot pool, Kerlingarfjöll, Iceland.

 The blissful hot pool of Kerlingarfjöll